mehulagg/gitlab_test/doc/development/testing_guide/frontend_testing.md

 1. From the website, select a version, in this case `50.0.1`.
 1. Go to the mac folder.
-1. Select your preferred language, you will find the `dmg` package inside, download it.
+1. Select your preferred language, you will find the DMG package inside, download it.
 1. Drag and drop the application to any other folder but the `Applications` folder.
 1. Rename the application to something like `Firefox_Old`.
 1. Move the application to the `Applications` folder.